Overview

 - The Engine House Ruins – Walk around the freestanding stone structure, noting the original rectangular plan, the concealed rough-cut quoins, and the empty openings where the pump machinery once lived.
 The circular chimney stack rises nearby, providing a classic industrial silhouette.

 - Mineral Veins – The surrounding ground is strewn with mineralised veins that once yielded copper ore.
-Over 36 minerals have been recorded from the Copper Coast mines, including rare brochantite flowstones and striking azurite and malachite specimens.
-A hand lens brings the colours to life.
+A hand lens brings the colours and crystalline structures to life, revealing azurite and malachite specimens still visible in the rock.

 - Geopark Interpretation – On-site signage explains the mining processes, the Ordovician volcanic rocks and the later secondary mineralisation that created the spectacular flowstone deposits.